Disability Living Allowance – Fostered Children and Children in Residential Care

 Advice about completion of a claim can be sought of the child's social worker.

-When a claim has be made, any queries as to its progress should be made to the Department for Work & Pensions (DWP) Benefits Enquiry Line on 0845 712 3456.
+When a claim has be made, any queries as to its progress should be made to the DLA helpline on 0800 121 4600.

 DLA can be backdated to the date of your claim.
 This is usually the date the form is received or the date that the worker calls the enquiry line (as long as the pack is then returned within 6 weeks).